 It’s good to know what kind of costs you can expect after you purchase and move into your new home.
 Your real estate agent will be able to get you a complete list, but a few home expenses to think about are your monthly mortgage, utility bills, and repairs.

 Need somewhere to store household items while you move?
 Extra Space Storage has secure storage facilities located across the country.
-Find self storage near you!
+Rent storage space near you!